Flotilla on Seine, rain and Celine Dion mark start of Paris Olympics

 France's three-time Olympic gold medallists Marie-Jose Perec and Teddy Riner then lit the Olympic cauldron, suspended on a hot-air balloon, before Canada's Celine Dion sang Edith Piaf's "Hymn to Love", in her first public performance in years, drawing huge cheers from the crowd.

-The 30-metre (98 ft) high balloon carrying a 7-metre diametre ring of fire took to the air and was hovering dozens of metres above the ground.
+The 30-metre (98 ft) high balloon carrying a 7-metre diameter ring of fire took to the air and was hovering dozens of metres above the ground.

 It will be in the air from sunset until 2 am local time every day, organisers said.